Are ChatGPT and GPT-4 Good Poker Players? -- A Pre-Flop Analysis: ChatGPT Playing Poker

 Based on the above system prompt and two types of user prompts, we try to recreate the RFI pre-flop decision charts as shown in figure \ref{fig:rfi} for ChatGPT.
 The aim is to understand ChatGPT's decision making in this situation and consequently its adeptness in playing poker.
-With the given system and user prompts, we ask ChatGPT to make a decision of each hand combination on the pre-flop charts at every position.
-We perform these experiments for three values of temperature (0.2, 0.7, 1.0) and two values of top-p (0.95, 1), thus leading to 6 experiments for each of the two ways of prompting.
+With the given system and user prompts, we ask ChatGPT to make a decision for each hand combination on the pre-flop charts at every position.
+Each positions has 169 possible hands (13 times 13), and there are 8 positions in total, leading to 1352 unique queries.
+We perform these experiments for three values of temperature (0.2, 0.7, 1.0) and two values of top-p (0.95, 1), thus leading to 6 experiments for each of the ways of prompting.
 We prompt the model 10 times for each hand, and choose the most common pre-flop decision made by the model to counteract errors due to sampling based generation.
 We find that temperature = $0.2$ and top-p = $0.95$ produces the most robust results which are closest to GTO results.
 In this section, we only show results for temperature = $0.2$ and top-p = $0.95$.
-The chosen values of temperature lead to generation of most probable answer, thus showing that most probable answer is better that sampling based generation for poker.
-The remaining decision matrices for all other temperature and top-p values will be presented in the appendix.
+The chosen values of temperature lead to generation of most probable answer \citep{curios, gpt2, gpt3}, \textbf{thus showing that most probable answer is more GTO than sampling based generation for poker}.

-ChatGPT's pre-flop decision matrices are shown in figure \ref{fig:rfi_basic_prompt_verbose}, \ref{fig:rfi_basic_prompt_short}).
-Since this is our first look at ChatGPT playing poker, it is useful to highlight some non-trivial yet very fundamental observations about ChatGPT playing poker.
-We want to again remind the readers that ChatGPT is not trained to play poker, but just to predict the next word from a huge corpus of internet text.
+ChatGPT's pre-flop decision matrices for the \textit{short} and \textit{ranked} prompt are shown in figure \ref{fig:rfi_basic_prompt_short}.
+Since this is our first look at ChatGPT playing poker, it is useful to highlight some non-trivial and yet fundamental observations about ChatGPT playing poker.
+We want to remind the readers that ChatGPT is not trained to play poker, but just to predict the next word from a huge corpus of internet text \citep{gpt1, gpt2, gpt3}.
+The internet is full of information about poker, including multiple lessons and poker charts describing game theory optimal (GTO) poker, and a lot of discussions about hands and how to play them on online forums.
+Any knowledge that these models have about the game of poker would be implicitly learnt through these sources.
+With the vast amount of knowledge that these models have, its expected for these models to know about the game of poker; but being able to play the game optimally cannot be assumed.